 - 1. Do not use 2,4-D or 2,4,5-T in gardens, orchards, or in orchard sprayers. - 2.
 2,4-D should not be used for weed control in small grains that have a legume seeding. - 3.
 Do not spray 2,4-D when wind will carry spray to susceptible crops. - 4.
 When 2,4-D is used in potato sprayers, the sprayer must be thoroughly washed to remove the chemical before it is used again for potato spraying. - 5.
 Growers of certified potato seed should not use 2,4-D in the crop nor in their sprayers. - 6.
 When lawns are sprayed with 2,4-D, avoid possible drift to flowers and other susceptible plants. - 7.
 Do not use esters of 2,4-D or 2,4,5-T in areas where vapors may cause injury to susceptible crop and ornamental plants. - 8.
-Spot spray for the control of patches of perennial weeds will injure crop plants in the sprayed areas. - 9.
+Spot spraying for the control of patches of perennial weeds may injure crop plants in the sprayed areas. - 9.
 Handle sulfuric acid carefully.

-10. Keep all materials carefully labeled.
+(See page 13.) - 10.
+Keep all materials in original containers carefully labeled and store separately from seeds, fertilizer and equipment. - 11.
+Store chlorates away from farm buildings.
+Clothing and vegetation wet by chlorates become fire hazards.